Silk Stocking District

 505 Court St S

-This home incorporates a portion of an 1834 log structure.
-During WWII, Dr. D. W. C. Moore converted the hosue to a hospital.
+During WWII, Dr. D. W. C. Moore converted the house to a hospital.

 14